aayushkatariaa/kaaj-assignment/AI_PROVIDERS.md

 The `PDFParserService` class accepts a `provider` parameter:
 - When `AI_PROVIDER=openai`, it uses GPT-4o for extraction
-- When `AI_PROVIDER=gemini`, it uses Gemini 1.5 Flash for extraction
+- When `AI_PROVIDER=gemini`, it uses Gemini 3 flash preview for extraction, currently best working openai key is paid

 Both providers:
 - Extract text from PDFs using PyPDF2